Almost all quantum channels are equidistant

 Hence, there exists a quantum channel $\Phi_G$, such that $J(\Phi_G) = D$ (note that $D$, and thus $\Phi$ are functions of the original Ginibre random matrix $G$).

-\begin{definition} The image measure of the Gaussian standard measure through the map $G \mapsto \Phi_G$ defined in \eqref{eq:Wishart}, \eqref{eq:def-partial-normalization} and the equation $J(\Phi_G) = D$ is called the \emph{partially normalized Wishart measure} and is denoted by $\gamma^W_{d_1,d_2,s}$. \end{definition} Of particular interest is the case $s = d_1d_2$; the measure obtained in this case will be called the \emph{Hilbert-Schmidt measure} and will be denoted by $\gamma^{HS}$ (see \cite{sommers2004statistical} for the case of random quantum states).
+\begin{definition} The image measure of the Gaussian standard measure through the map $G \mapsto \Phi_G$ defined in \eqref{eq:Wishart}, \eqref{eq:def-partial-normalization} and the equation $J(\Phi_G) = D$ is called the \emph{partially normalized Wishart measure} and is denoted by $\gamma^W_{d_1,d_2,s}$. \end{definition} Of particular interest is the case $s = d_1d_2$; the measure obtained in this case will be called the \emph{Hilbert-Schmidt measure} as it is induced from the Hilbert-Schmidt measure on the space of bipartite quantum states by partial normalization~\cite{Bruzda09} and will be denoted by $\gamma^{HS}$ (see \cite{sommers2004statistical} for the case of random quantum states).